Skip to content

 Spooked in the Dark

 As darkness fell, I started to worry more.
 This was my first time alone in the dark on a mountain adventure of this length, and the foreboding weather had me spooked.
 With Tesla still on the brain, I started singing every song I knew, as loud as I could.
 The louder I sang, the braver I got.
-I probably terrified the two campers settled into the Garfield Ridge Campsite.
+I probably terrified the two campers at the Garfield Ridge Campsite though.

-After awhile, I felt comfortable taking my time and admiring the earth again.
-I stopped at a brook crossing and enjoyed the sounds, and the experience.
+After a while, I felt comfortable taking my time and admiring the earth again.
+I stopped at a brook crossing and enjoyed the sounds—and the experience.
 How wonderful it is to get to do things like this.
+This hike opened my mind to the possibilities of other hikes to come, knowing I’d need to climb in the dark again to complete my goal…

 Climbing in the Dark